 Our #1 Recommended Vegan Vitamin D3 Supplement

-Containing 1000 UI of D3, this product gives you the recommended intake that you need unless you’re lying on the beach all day or eating your bodyweight in tofu and mushrooms!
+It contains 2000 UI of D3 - which means this product gives you the recommended intake that you need even when you’re not lying on the beach all day or eating your bodyweight in tofu and mushrooms.

 What's next?
 If you're interested in other beneficial vegan supplements, check out this page.